KennethScheel/HDC_2021_team_DTU_1/README.md

 - `egrssMatlab` library containing 15 functions.
 The egrssMatlab library is a linear algebra library for smarter matrix calculations, written by Associate Professor Martin S. Andersen at DTU Compute.

-Function descriptions:

 ## Usage instructions

-For this competition we have been given both blurred and exact data with 20 different levels of blurring.
-This in principle allows us to estimate the PSF radius r for each blurring level, since we can use the first part of the algorithm (`r_update.m`) on a given pair of images (b,x) from each level.

 ## Examples